Facial Hair, stubble all mean different things to different blokes.

 In a study focused on women’s perceptions of men’s attractiveness masculinity and dominance they found that ‘’ women perceived male faces with full beards as the most masculine, aggressive, and socially mature; the women also thought these men looked older.’’
 Attractive Men

-The beard as a sign of masculinity and dominance is found in other mammals as well, most prominently the male loin who’s mane evolved as ‘visual method of communicating strength and status to other males.’ another similarity mens beards may have with makle linoins is the protective element of a bard.
+The beard as a sign of masculinity and dominance is found in other mammals as well, most prominently the male loin whose mane evolved as a ‘visual method of communicating strength and status to other males.’
+It’s also believed a beard/ Mane provides a level of protection to your neck and face.

 Why You Should Maintain Your Bread